- Course: MA Social and Public Policy

 My undergraduate degree and work experience were closely linked to social and public policy so I had background knowledge and practical experience to support my further studies.
 Although I received five conditional offers from different universities in the UK, I chose the University of Leeds because of the high course ranking and its good reputation in the UK.
 Therefore I believed that I could receive better education and tutorials at the University of Leeds.

 What is it that makes you passionate about your area of study?

 My career plan to work in an NGO is my main motivation for studying.
-It’s definitely a good way to be equipped with sufficient knowledge and skills to achieve my career plan.
+The course has equipped me with sufficient knowledge and skills to achieve my career plan.

 What do you think of your course so far?